 If the wedding is scheduled for down-the-road, some sort of written confirmation is advisable.
 Especially if the wedding is large and formal.
 This protects both you and the officiant.
 Most JPs will require a deposit to hold the date.

 In general, a contract makes sure that both parties understand that a commitment was made.
 It protects the couple by making sure the Justice of the Peace or notary remembers that s/he made a promise to be there, and it spells everything out in detail.
 Things to look for in a contract include fees, optional additional fees, payment schedule and details about the marriage license.
 You’ll also want to know what will happen if your plans should change.
 You can be assured that a JP who uses a contract is a professional who wants to work with you to ensure your needs are met and that there aren’t any surprises.

 Prior to the COVID-19 pandemic, online marriages were not permitted in the United States.
 In order to accommodate weddings during lockdowns and social distancing, a few states did allow these to take place: New York, New Jersey and Colorado, to name a few.
+Sometimes these were temporary allowances.
 None of the states that findaJP.com or the Justice of the Peace Association is active in allows these ceremonies.